marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  > - **Imputation Method**: Given the observed right skew in the distributions for 2015 and 2020, and considering that 2010 had a normal distribution, I will impute the null values with the **median**.
 Even though 2010 exhibited a normal distribution there could be variations in skewness across the remaining years in the dataset.

- 🐍 **Implementation with Python**:
+ ##### 🐍 Implementation with Python:

-The process of checking the distribution, calculating the skewness and imputating the nulls is by far easier with Python.
+The process of checking the distribution, calculating the skewness and imputating the nulls is **by far easier with Python**.
 As you can apply a script which automates the process for all your collumns and you do not have to repeat the same step for multiple columns.

 My script in Python is: